AbigailAC/readmetest/README.md

 ### I. Installing Node Dependency
   1. Click [here](https://nodejs.org/en/download/) to download the latest version of Node.
   2. Select the installation that is most appropriate for your system.
-For most users this will be the *64-bit Windows Installer (.msi)* file.
+For most users, this will be the *64-bit Windows Installer (.msi)* file.
   3. Once the download has finished, open the corresponding installation file.
   4. Follow the prompts to completion to install Node.js on your machine.

 ### II.
+Installing Git
+  1. Click [here](https://git-scm.com/downloads) to download the latest version of Git.
+  2. Select the installation that is most appropriate for your system and follow the corresponding instructions.

+### III.
 Cloning the Repository
 1. Open the Windows run command, either by pressing the *Windows key + R key* at the same time, or by typing *"Run"* into the Windows search bar and selecting the Run app from the list.
 2. Type *"cmd"* into the run box and then press the *"OK"* button to open the Windows Command Prompt.
 3. Enter the following into the Command prompt and then press the *Enter* key: